-a.
+- a.
 Check the types of vegetation found on the site:

-deciduous tree: alder, maple, aspen, other
+- deciduous tree: alder, maple, aspen, other

-evergreen tree: fir, cedar, pine, other
+- evergreen tree: fir, cedar, pine, other

-shrubs
+- shrubs

-grass
+- grass

-pasture
+- pasture

-crop or grain
+- crop or grain

-Orchards, vineyards or other permanent crops.
+- Orchards, vineyards or other permanent crops.

-wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other
+- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-water plants: water lily, eelgrass, milfoil, other
+- water plants: water lily, eelgrass, milfoil, other

 other types of vegetation

 Various vegetation exists within the zoning designation.

 - b.
 What kind and amount of vegetation will be removed or altered?
 None, the code amendment does not involve the removal of vegetation. - c.
 List threatened and endangered species known to be on or near the site.

-None - d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any:
+None - Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: None - e.

-e.
 List all noxious weeds and invasive species known to be on or near the site.
+None a.
+List any birds and other animals which have been observed on or near the site or are known to be on or near the site.